 A number of EU rules already contain the main elements of effective climate laws.
-The Climate Action Regulation (CAR, the successor of the Effort Sharing Decision (ESR)), soon to be adopted formally, contains specific reduction targets for the EU and Member States for 2030, a linear reduction trajectory, a review mechanism, compliance rules and so-called flexibilities.
-Indirectly, through targets and the trajectory, it sets an emission budget for the EU and Member States until 2030.3 The revised EU Emission Trading Scheme sets also indirectly - reduction targets and an emission budget (through the linear reduction factor).
+The Climate Action Regulation (CAR, the successor of the Effort Sharing Decision (ESR)), entered into force on 9 July 2018, contains specific reduction targets for the EU and Member States for 2030, a linear reduction trajectory, a review mechanism, compliance rules and so-called flexibilities.
+Indirectly, through targets and the trajectory, it sets an emission budget for the EU and Member States until 2030.4 The revised EU Emission Trading Scheme sets also indirectly - reduction targets and an emission budget (through the linear reduction factor).
 It contains rules on review, compliance and enforcement.
-The GR would include rules on an EU emission budget - if adopted as proposed by the European Parliament.4 According to the Commission's proposal, it would include rules on national planning for 2030 and long-term low-carbon strategies.
-It would also contain rules on review, reporting, and compliance.
+The GR includes rules on an EU emission budget, rules on national planning for 2030 and beyond as well as rules on long-term strategies.
+It also contains rules on review, reporting, and compliance.

-Although these elements of climate laws are already in EU legislation, numerous elements of effective climate laws are still absent from the EU acquis.
-In this sense, the existing EU acquis falls short of what a growing number of countries and regions have adopted.
-The table on next page provides an overview of missing elements.
+Although these elements of climate laws are already included in EU legislation, numerous elements of effective climate laws are still absent from the EU acquis.
+It falls short of what a growing number of countries and regions have adopted.
+The table on the next page provides an overview of missing elements.

-&lt;sup>3 Due to numerous flexibilities and loopholes, the exact calculation of the emission budget for the next decade is complex.
+4Due to numerous flexibilities and loopholes, the exact calculation of the emission budget for the next decade is complex.